Canardoux/flutter_sound/doc/tau/architecture.md

 - Windows
 - MacOS

-This layer is independant of the platforms/frameworks that &tau; wants to support.
+This layer is independant of the platforms/frameworks that &tau; wants to be supported by.

 ## The Interface layer